Background

 At those times I learned about Messier Marathons and figured that it could be a good start: Take an image of all the 110 objects in the sky.
 It was a challenge, which turned out to be really hard - until I found Slooh.
 I also started to make my own notebook on the objects on OneNote, which would grow with my explorations.

-Slooh currently has two observatories situated in places where the conditions for astronomy are as best they can be.
+Slooh currently has three observatories situated in places where the conditions for astronomy are as best they can be.
 Tenerife Observatory is situated on the volcano Teide at the altitude of 2372 meters.
 The largest telescope has a mirror of a half a meter (20 inches).
-The other observatory is in La Dehesa in Chile at an altitude of 1450 m.
+The second observatory is in La Dehesa in Chile at an altitude of 1450 m.
 Slooh installed here in February 2020 a new 17 inch telescope that has provided some amazing views.
+The third observatory opened in 2025 in Australia in Coonabarabran and has a similar 20 inches telescope as in Tenerife.

 Anybody can learn about astronomy - this has happend